cran/checkr/README.md

 For an overview of the functions see the `checkr-naming` vignette and for a comparison with similar packages see the `assertive-programming` vignette.

-The `checkr` package is recommended over the alternatives if you are looking for a set of expressive, dependency-free, pipe-friendly assertive functions with customisable object names.

 ## Demonstration